-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes even trademark litigation) at Zach Wolfe Law Firm.
-Thomson Reuters named him a Texas Super Lawyer® for Business Litigation in 2020 and 2021.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation (and sometimes even trademark litigation) at Zach Wolfe Law Firm (zachwolfelaw.com).
+Thomson Reuters named him a Texas Super Lawyer® for Business Litigation in 2020, 2021, and 2022.

 His references to arguments made in the lawsuit are not endorsements of the arguments.
 Any opinions expressed are his own, not the opinions of his firm or clients.
 Every case is different, so don’t rely on this post as legal advice for your case.